Interview – William Sadler

 Columbia Pictures

 Cryptic Rock – You have done a wonderful job making your roles believable throughout the years.
-You have this new film VFW with a list of other well-known actors.
+You have this new film, VFW, with a list of other well-known actors.
 How did you become involved with this film?

-William Sadler – They called me and said we are doing this Action film and they started rattling off the list of actors involved.
+William Sadler – They called me and said we are doing this Action film, and they started rattling off the list of actors involved.
 I said, “Wow!
 I’ll do that one.”
 I had worked with all of those guys before.
-I had done a couple of things with Stephen Lang, going back to theater in New York.
+I had done a couple of things with Stephen Lang, such as going back to the theater in New York.
 David Patrick Kelly and I did a play off-Broadway years ago.
 Marty Kove and I had worked together; we all knew each other.
 I had never worked with George Wendt or Fred ‘The Hammer’ Williamson, but everybody else, we had been in the trenches together again and again.

 RLJE Films